nullmames/cosmozab/README.md

 # cosmozab
 Zabbix stuff for Cosmos Nodes

+WARNiNG: This is still very much in development and i have not yet created most of the documentation to get up and running.
+Assuming you are proficient in Zabbix somewhat, you should be able to get these working.
+You will need to add macros etc for some of the functionality.
+Just ask if there is any questions.

+I have developed using Zabbix 6.0 server/gui and zabbix-agen2.
+But should work on any version above 5 i think.

+Requires:
+- API and RPC exposed for localhost.
+Calls will be made to these services from zabbix-agent2.
+Refer to the `zab.userparameters.cosmos.conf` file for info on what calls are made to the API and RPC.

 ## Introduction
 This is a collection of instructions, configurations and templates to integrate Zabbix monitoring with standard Cosmos Nodes running.

 Configurations are based on Ubuntu 20.04 but should work on most Linux distributions.

+## Screenshots

 # Install Agent and Configs
 We will be using Zabbix version 5.4 repository.